 The JWST NIRSpec HAWAII-2RG detectors support multiple readout modes, readout patterns, and subarray options, and have been optimized to balance key performance metrics.

 The JWST near-infrared instruments all use nearly identical HgCdTe Astronomical Wide Area Infrared Image 2RG (HAWAII-2RG or H2RG) detectors manufactured by Teledyne Imaging Systems.
-The two detectors in NIRSpec were provided by NASA, and tested at the Detector Characterization Laboratory at the Goddard Space Flight Center.
+The 2 detectors in NIRSpec were provided by NASA, and tested at the Detector Characterization Laboratory at the Goddard Space Flight Center.
 Information provided here is specific to the detectors in NIRSpec, with some general detector characteristics provided for context.

 The NIRSpec detector information outlined in these articles includes: